jen20/go-event-sourcing-sample/README.md

 }
 ```

-when the person is created more events could be created via functions on the Person aggregate.
-Below is the GrowOlder command that results in the event AgedOneYear event.
+When a person is created more events could be created via functions on the Person aggregate.
+Below is the GrowOlder function that results in the event AgedOneYear event is tracked on the person aggregate.

 ```
 // GrowOlder command